SHOULD OUR THYROID HORMONAL ASSESSMENT BE REVIEWED?

 TREATING FUNCTIONAL HYPOTHYROIDISM

-As the serum FT3 rises, the rT3 falls and the symptoms subside.
+If the patient takes T3 (slow-release,”SR” Triiodothyronine *), serum FT3 rises, rT3 falls and the ratio goes up.

-The most frequent SE is a feeling of being “high”, with enhanced vision and other sensory abilities, but some subjects have noted a hyper-reactive state, irritability, “antsiness” or increased pulse rate.
+The mildest SE is a feeling of being “high”, with enhanced vision and other sensory abilities, but some subjects have noted a hyper-reactive state, irritability, “antsiness” or increased pulse rate.

-The level usually falls below 13 Nanograms/Decilitre when T3 exceeds 5.0 pM/Litre.
+Reverse T3 usually falls to less than 13 Nanograms/Decilitre when T3 exceeds 5.0 pM/Litre.

 EFFECT OF THERAPY WITH TRIIODOTHYRONINE